ckib16/RMAST/README.md

 #RubyMine Atom Sublime Text (RMAST)
 I love me some RubyMine.
 But I didn't want to give up the great key bindings from Atom and Sublime Text.
 So I started looking for resources that could help me bridge the three editors.
 This RMAST ("R Mast ") repo is the result.

+With this repo...

 - I added the best Atom and Sublime Text 3 (ST3) key bindings to the RubyMine (RM) key map.
 - I made a cheatsheet to help drill them into my head